-- 3. academic disciplinary policies; - 4. curriculum development; - 5. courses or programs which should be initiated or discontinued; - 6. processes for institutional planning and budget development; - 7. standards and policies regarding student preparation and success; - 8. student services planning and development; - 9. student fees within the authority of the district to adopt; and - 10. any other district and college policy, procedure, or related matter that the district governing board determines will have a significant effect on students.
+- 1. Grading policies - 2.
+Codes of student conduct - 3.
+Academic disciplinary policies - 4.
+Curriculum development - 5.
+Courses or programs which should be initiated or discontinued - 6.
+Processes for institutional planning and budget development - 7.
+Standards and policies regarding student preparation and success - 8.
+Student services planning and development - 9.
+Student fees within the authority of the district to adopt - 10.
+Any other district and college policy, procedure, or related matter that the district governing board determines will have a significant effect on students